 That’s why the future will see smart speakers delivering personalized answers, stemming from a rich amalgam of data, based on past user experiences and its core database network.
 The data gathered from such interactions will be vital in identifying future patterns in customer expectations.

-Feedback is vital for the continual improvement in customer services but filling out a lengthy survey can be frustrating for many.
-On the other hand, conversational chatbots can keep customers engaged while gathering valuable feedback.
+Feedback is vital for continual improvement, but filling out a lengthy survey can be frustrating for many.
+Conversational AI chatbots can keep customers engaged while gathering valuable feedback.
 A chatbot survey used by an AI company CONVRG had 70-80% users answering questions, including open-ended ones, which was three times more than what was achieved by email surveys.
-Furthermore, chatbot surveys allow you to see the users who left the conversations in the middle, helping researchers identify the points of friction and improve the conversation flow in the future.
+Furthermore, chatbot surveys allow you to see the users who left the conversations midway, helping researchers identify the points of friction and improve the conversation flow in the future.

 AI has emerged as a catalyst for innovation across a number of industries besides market research.
-In combination with connected technologies, it’s helping organizations be more agile and fuel the next level of growth.
+In combination with connected technologies, it’s helping marketers become more agile and fuel the next level of growth.